 Muscles require proper nutrition and hydration to function correctly.
 When nutrient deprived, muscles are forced to do the small amount of working off less energy, causing strain and pressure.
 Dehydration can cause an imbalance of electrolytes in the body, particularly sodium.
 Monitoring proper daily intakes of water and other vitamins can help everything running on par.
 In addition to the causes previously listed, colon spasms can be the result of other underlying health conditions or issues.
 These causes may be unidentifiable to an untrained eye which is why you should contact your doctor if intestinal spasms persist for more than a few days.

 The severity of colon spasm symptoms can vary from person to person.
 With proper treatment and care, managing these chronic illnesses is possible.
 For more information about intestinal spasms and other digestive health-related questions, contact the experts at Digestive Healthcare Center.
-Our fantastic team specializes in providing excellent gastrointestinal care.
+Our fantastic team specializes in providing excellent gastrointestinal care in New Jersey.
 Schedule your appointment today to find the right treatment for you!